-It’s the quintessential American dream – a Fifth Avenue apartment; an enviable location on the museum mile; a bachelor from a prestigious American family as an owner.
+It’s the quintessential New York moment.
+A Fifth Avenue apartment, an enviable location on the museum mile and an unnamed bachelor (highly confidential) from a prestigious American family as an owner.
 Plus, the fact is that the apartment in question is linked to one of the city’s most legendary figures.

-Such an infamous history called for a certain standard in its makeover.
-A soothing and unique treatment, conducted at the hands of Jean-Louis Deniot, fit the proverbial bill.
+Such a renowned history called for a certain standard in its makeover.
+A soothing and unique treatment, conducted at the hands of LuxDeco 100 honoree Jean-Louis Deniot, fit the proverbial bill.

-“It’s a sleek mix between Art Deco and Neoclassical interior profile details and eclectic, chic furnishing”, the designer explains of the project, “I wanted to feel that we’re in New York, and I wanted to make sure it reflected the grandeur of this famous Pre-War building.”
+“It’s a sleek mix between Art Deco and Neoclassical interior profile details and eclectic, chic furnishing”, Jean-Louise explains of the project, “I wanted to feel that we’re in New York, and I wanted to make sure it reflected the grandeur of this famous Pre-War building.”

 Jean-Louis prescribed a “French [base] with an elegant American feel” throughout the apartment and “created the interior details from A to Z.” That A to Z runs the gamut from custom flooring and millwork (including geometric coffering) throughout to en-suite marble-clad baths and 21st century moulding profiles.
 The skillful interior architecture has been furnished with Jean-Louis’ perfected trifecta of custom, ready-made and vintage pieces, sourced from around Europe and America.